 We will use these lessons to continue educating and advocating on behalf of the 60+ million Americans living with allergies, asthma and related conditions.

-Today marks the beginning of Asthma Awareness Month and World Asthma Day.
 We ask that you join us in the continued fight to end needless death and suffering due to asthma, allergies and related conditions through outreach, education, advocacy and research.
 We need your help to rebuild the reserves spent defending our First Amendment right.
 We are writing to ask you to step up and demonstrate the core values of respect, responsibility and relationships by investing in the future of Allergy & Asthma Network.

 Thank you in advance for your generous support and please do not hesitate to call upon me as we continue to help millions Breathe Better Together!